w3f/polkadot-wiki/docs/build-wallets.md

 that support Polkadot along with their development statuses.

 Note that inclusion does not necessarily imply endorsement of that wallet.
-Polkadot support can provide assistance with issues related to Polkadot-JS, the Polkadot{.js} plugin, or Parity Signer.
+Polkadot support can provide assistance with issues related to Polkadot-JS, the Polkadot{.js} extension, or Parity Signer.
 For other wallet software, you should contact the developers of that wallet.

 ## Encryption Enhancement